lopcode/pellet/README.md

 I write about building Pellet in a series on my blog: https://www.carrot.blog/series/pellet/

-If you're interested, please star the repo, or [support my work](https://www.pellet.dev/support) ⭐️
+You can support my work by sponsoring [on Patreon](https://www.patreon.com/carrotcodes) or [GitHub Sponsors](https://www.github.com/sponsors/carrotcodes) ⭐️

 ## Examples